 Visiting Madagascar, you certainly won’t have a shortage of lemur sightings or lemur interactions.
 Are lemur pets a big thing in Madagascar?
 Not from what I saw.
 But if they could be pets, they would make damn good ones.
 They have 100x the personality of cats or dogs, and they can fly around tree branches.
 I ended up playing with lemurs a bunch during my time in Madagascar, including this Ring Tailed lemur that wouldn’t take no for an answer when it spent the night in our room.

 One of the best things about South Africa is the endless number of private game reserves where you can just pop over for the weekend and relax while going on game drives seeing the big 5.
 Thandeka Private Reserve took that to another level as they happened to have a few white lions raised in captivity.
+The rationale for this was they were extra cubs in a litter that would have been killed off in the wild so the owners took them and raised them instead.
 These lions were raised about people their entire lives and wanted nothing more than to play with the guests.
-Thing is, the lions (when I visited in June 2013) were already a year and a half old, and over 100kg so "playing" might not be the best term to use here.
-These lions are definitely fully grown as I write this in 2015 so I'm not sure if guests are still allowed to play with them but what an experience that was!
+Thing is, the lions (when I visited in June 2013) were already a year and a half old, and over 100kg so “playing” might not be the best term to use here.

 The Travels Continue